BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1. getVuforiaPosition: Returns a Vector of the position of the robot based on VuForia.
 1. getVuforiaRotation: Returns an Orientation of the rotation of the robot based on VuForia.
 1. initTfod: Initializes TensorFlow object detection.
-1. getTfod: Gets the skystones detected with VuForia and TensorFlow.
+1. getTfodPositions: Gets the skystones detected with VuForia and TensorFlow.
 1. deactivateVuforia: Turns off VuForia.
 1. deactivateTfod: Turns off TFOD.